-In E-MapReduce (EMR) versions earlier than V2.4.0, local MySQL databases are used to store the Hive metadata of clusters.
+In E-MapReduce (EMR) versions earlier than V2.4.0, on-premises MySQL databases are used to store the Hive metadata of clusters.
 In EMR V2.4.0 and later versions, high-reliability Hive metadatabases are used for centralized metadata management.

 - Total capacity: 200 MiB